Xunnamius/xscripts/packages/bfe/README.md

 Choose `conflicts` over BFE's `implies` when you think you want to use `implies` but you don't actually need to override the default value of the implied argument and only want the conflict semantics.

+Alternatively, choose [`subOptionOf`][19] over BFE's `implies` when you want the value of one argument to imply something complex about another argument and/or its value, such as updating the other argument's options configuration.

 ###### `looseImplications`